halex5000/ld-articles/LaunchDarkly Nextjs/Using LaunchDarkly with Next.js.md

 Client-side rendering is the only scenario covered here that we need the LaunchDarkly React SDK.
 This means that it will work quite differently than the prior examples.

-The first thing is that the client SDK uses a different, more restricted, key than the server SDKs.
+The first thing is that the client SDK uses a different, more restricted, key than the server SDKs (for details on why, check [our documentation](https://docs.launchdarkly.com/sdk/concepts/client-side-server-side#keys)).
 We can get this key the same way you got the server SDK key.
 Go to [Account Settings > Projects](https://app.launchdarkly.com/settings/projects) within the dashboard.
 Grab the key and add a `LAUNCHDARKLY_SDK_CLIENT` value to `.env.local` (note that we'll also need to ensure this key exists on our deployment provider as well).

 Environment variables are not automatically made available client-side within Next.js.
 In order to do that, we need to alter the `next.config.js` file in our project, adding the following code within the `module.exports` block.
 This basically says to make the `LAUNCHDARKLY_SDK_CLIENT` variable available on the client using the same variable name.